oracle-livelabs/database/patch-me-if-you-can/lab5-in-place-patching/lab5-in-place-patching.md

 In case you'd like to learn about the complexities of in-place patching instead, then continue in the current lab.

 1. Evaluate Patches to Roll Back </br>
-Then you need to check at first which patches need to be rolled back.
+Then you need to check first which patches need to be rolled back.

-    These are the patches opatch told you needing rollback:
+    These are the patches opatch told you needed rollback:

     ```
     Following patches will be rolled back from Oracle Home on application of the patches in the given list :